davekaj/website/pages/posts/creating-currencies.md

 Why has it been ignored?
 Mostly due to incentives - which has driven 99% of people to pay attention to "Network Currencies" (as I call them).
 We'll get into more details on why Local Currencies are so important, but first let's explain the two types:

 - *Network Currency* - A currency that is used by a large, diverse group of individuals or organizations. **It is built to benefit from network effects, and wants to grow at all costs, as it becomes more useful as more people us it.
 It will sacrifice stability to obtain growth.**
 - *Local Currency* - A currency that is used by a small, well defined group of individuals or organizations.
 It is built to have a limit to it's size and usage, and once it reaches that limit, it does not have a desire to grow.
 It will sacrifice growth to obtain stability.
+A Local Currency MAY or MAY NOT look exactly like currency as we understand it today.
+It could be closer to a reputation, a score, or even some sort of metaverse / video game gold.

 As you can see, they are more or less opposites of each other.